QuartzTechnologies/v8bridge/README.md

 Alternative/Related Works
 ---------
-**bridge.js** is not the first approch to create a bridge between C++ and JavaScript.
+**bridge.js** is not the first approach to create a bridge between C++ and JavaScript.

 Some popular projects, includes:

 - [**node.js**](http://nodejs.org): One of the most popular projects today.
 - [**Nasiu Scripting**](https://code.google.com/p/nasiu-scripting): One of my favorite projects.
-The Conversion API initialy inspired by it.
+The Conversion API initially inspired by it.
-- [**vu8**](https://github.com/tsa/vu8): The project goal is very simlier to **bridge.js** and is one of the few bindings frameworks I've seen which uses templates to generate the bindings (as opposed to macros).
+- [**vu8**](https://github.com/tsa/vu8): The project goal is very similar to **bridge.js** and is one of the few bindings frameworks I've seen which uses templates to generate the bindings (as opposed to macros).
 If I wouldn't choose **bridge.js** and V8 wouldn't change it's whole API, I were choose this project.
 - [**cproxyv8**](https://code.google.com/p/cproxyv8/).

-In addition, you can browse more projects that relys on Mozila's Spidermonkey as its backend JS engine:
+In addition, you can browse more projects that relays on Mozila's Spidermonkey as its backend JS engine:

-- [**libjspp**](https://code.google.com/p/libjspp/): One of my favorite projects and is very similier to bridge.js.
-Unfortunatly, the project source code is not available anymore.
+- [**libjspp**](https://code.google.com/p/libjspp/): One of my favorite projects and is very similar to bridge.js.
+Unfortunately, the project source code is not available anymore.
 - [**Flusspferd**](https://github.com/Flusspferd/flusspferd).
 - [**SpiderApe**](http://sourceforge.net/p/spiderape).

 Objectives
 ---------

-As you can see above, there're planty of awesome simlier projects.
+As you can see above, there're planty of awesome similar projects.
 What is so special about bridge.js?
 When looking for bridge library, I wanted a library that can handle native types, so I won't need to lean how to interact with V8 API in order to bind C++ functions to JS.
-Moreover, I wanted a library that make it easy to bind standard functions and classes, **even existsing**, to JS, so I won't need to write specific implementations for JS (which results in code duplication).
+Moreover, I wanted a library that make it easy to bind standard functions and classes, **even existing**, to JS, so I won't need to write specific implementations for JS (which results in code duplication).

 To sort things out, the main objectives of **bridge.js** are:

 - Provides OOP interface to interact with JavaScript.
 - Allow to embed in C++ Applications, even they're not web-related (like games).
 - Supports the latest V8 engine API.
-- Allow to simply expose C++ functions and classes, **even exsisting**, without the need of callbacks.
+- Allow to simply expose C++ functions and classes, **even existing**, without the need of callbacks.
 - Work with native data types without being restricted to V8 handles (int instead of Handle<Int32>, std::string instead of Handle<String> etc.).
-- Allow to specifiy functions and methods overloads (i.e. int multiply(x) and int multiply(x, y) which will be resolved by the paramters sent in JS).
+- Allow to specify functions and methods overloads (i.e. int multiply(x) and int multiply(x, y) which will be resolved by the parameters sent in JS).
 - Allow to expose class constructor(s) (overloads).
 - Allow to receive, in case of need, the raw V8 function callback info.
 - Allow to return, in case of need, a raw V8 handle.